Seuketchi/Ever-ease/README.md

 # Ever-ease: Arduino Laptop Cooling System

 Ever-ease is a project that uses an **Arduino-based PID controller** to manage laptop cooling effectively.
-By utilizing temperature sensors for real-time feedback, Everest dynamically adjusts fan speeds to maintain optimal performance and thermal efficiency for your laptop.
+By utilizing temperature sensors for real-time feedback, Ever-ease dynamically adjusts fan speeds to maintain optimal performance and thermal efficiency for your laptop.

 ---